Guidance and Forms for Postgraduate Researchers and Staff

 |Professional Doctorate Milestones - FMHS (PDF, 179KB)|

-The research degree student-supervisor relationship is fundamental in all research degree arrangements.
-The University recognises that the task of supervising a research degree student (or students) is both rewarding and demanding.
-Getting Started with Research Student Supervision at Keele is a detailed but accessible source of guidance on the processes which surround the task of supervising a student, from their initial registration to completion of their degree.
+The research degree supervisor relationship is fundamental in all research degree arrangements.
+The University recognises that the task of supervising a postgraduate researcher(s) is both rewarding and demanding.
+'Introduction to Postgraduate Research Supervision' is a detailed but accessible source of guidance on the processes which surround the task of supervising a student, from their initial registration to completion of their degree.

-The roles and responsibilities of both students and supervisors are set out in the Code of Practice on Postgraduate Research Degrees (Section 7).
+The roles and responsibilities of both postgraduate researchers and supervisors are set out in the Code of Practice on Postgraduate Research Degrees (Section 7).

 The following forms relate to PGR supervision at Keele: